And why closing the feedback loop is crucial to enabling both

 If you can’t measure it, you can’t improve it.
 There is no doubt that measurement, or closing the feedback loop with attribution, is the key to improving user experience.
 Did the user find value in what was offered to them?
 Was the user experience good?

-To properly understand and measure the user’s journey, there is no need for any tracking across apps, no profiling, and surely no selling of user data.
+To properly understand and measure the user’s journey, there is no need for any measuring across apps, no profiling, and surely no selling of user data.
 Developers measure users’ activity within the scope of their apps, and connect that to their owned media such as websites, social media platforms, emails, user referrals, and their own ads which users interacted with to install their app.

 Monetization and the app store economy